bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/bash.md

 -   <span id="20cb">To show the contents of a directory pass the directory name to the `ls` command i.e. `ls directory_name`.</span>
 -   <span id="5cd8">Some useful `ls` command options:-</span>

-OptionDescriptionls -alist all files including hidden file starting with ‘.’ls -llist with the long formatls -lalist long format including hidden files
+OptionDescriptionls -alist all files including hidden file starting with '.’ls -llist with the long formatls -lalist long format including hidden files

 #### ✔ Create a Directory ➡ `mkdir`: